ni/measurement-plugin-packager-labview/README.md

       ![No Feed](./docs/images/Measurement%20Plug-In%20Packager%20dialog.png)

 4. Click on the `Next` button to display the measurement plug-ins available in the selected project.
-    - In the list, select the measurement plug-ins to be packaged.
+    - In the list, select the measurement plug-ins to be packaged and click `Next`.

       ![Measurement Selection](./docs/images/Measurement%20Selection.png)

-5. Click the on `Next` button to continue.
-    - This will populate the Package name and version details of the selected measurement plug-ins.
-    - If required, edit the package version of the measurement plug-in.
+5. Review the package version information of the selected measurement plug-ins and edit if required.

       ![Version Information](./docs/images/Version%20Information.png)